spierepf/su_pinball/README.md

 ```
  - Wait (mine takes about twenty minutes)

-The file `description.rb` contains the description of the playfield (a list of components and their locations.)

 I've included a number of SketchUp models that are included as components in the generated playfield.
 They are sourced from:

 - [Pinball Makers Wiki](http://pinballmakers.com/wiki/index.php/Main_Page) (a highly recommended site for anyone interested in making their own machine)